Pyt-logo

 Image Credits: Google Images

 Just because you don’t have much time to spend on Luzon doesn’t mean that you can’t get out and explore.
-From Manila, you can take a guided tour to a historical island of Corregidor.
+From Manila, you can take a guided tour to the historical island of Corregidor.

 The little island was once an infamous battleground during WWII between the Americans, Japanese, and Filipino troops.
 The conflicts left behind relics and reminders of these trying times that now serve as educational props.